 Veterans Flag Depot’s Origin and Manufacturing Locations

-Owner Tony Kauffman wanted a way to honor all veterans who have served including his father, a military veteran who served for 37 years and survived action in both WWII and the Korean War.
+Owner Tony Kauffman wanted a way to honor all veterans who have served, including his father, a military veteran who served for 37 years and survived action in both WWII and the Korean War.
 In 2004 his dream came true as he started Veterans Flag Depot in Aubrey, TX.
 Veterans Flag Depot makes flags, pins, flagpoles, and many other patriotic goods using American materials and manufacturing.
-They could make more money by outsourcing to lower-cost foreign companies, but Veterans Flag Depot wants to support our country by keeping everything they can here in the USA. that would take away the message of patriotism and American ideals.
+They could make more money by outsourcing to lower-cost foreign companies, but Veterans Flag Depot wants to support our country by keeping everything they can here in the USA.
+They believe not doing this would take away the message of patriotism and American ideals.
 In fact, Veterans Flag Depot’s motto is “Strive for the highest quality at the lowest price possible.”

 Veterans Flag Depot’s Selection and Offerings

-Veterans Flag Depot uses 10 gauge aerospace drawn aluminum that is just as strong as typical steel, but much lighter, and since it’s aluminum there is no chance for rust.
+Veterans Flag Depot uses ten gauge aerospace drawn aluminum that is just as strong as typical steel but much lighter, and since it’s aluminum, there is no chance for rust.
 They offer two sizes of all aluminum flagpoles; 20’ and 25’ telescoping flagpoles.
 Veterans Flag Depot has removed springs and plastic from their telescoping flagpoles.
 This means the thin springs don’t rust or pop out of place which can make the flagpole accidentally drop.
 The three rotating swivels are made from thermoplastic that is even stronger than polycarbonate plastic.
-Since there are three you can fly two flags at the same time.
+Since there are three, you can fly two flags at the same time.